petercpark/stenokeyboards-firmware/README.md

 1. Download your firmware

-- right clicking on the file and click "save link as".
-- Or clone the repo by clicking "Code" -> "Download ZIP".
+- Clone the repo by clicking "Code" -> "Download ZIP".
 - Or `git clone https://github.com/petercpark/stenokeyboards-firmware.git`

 2. Download [QMK Toolbox](https://github.com/qmk/qmk_toolbox/releases/latest) and open it up.
 Download dependencies if it asks you to.